LutherCS/ip-class-pub/exercises/jokes/description.md

 ## Description

-Use Flask and [pyjokes](https://github.com/pyjokes/pyjokes) to build a web application that would allow users to select language and category of a joke and use Jinja2 to print 1 (one) joke from the selected category.
+Use Flask and [pyjokes](https://github.com/pyjokes/pyjokes) to build a web application that would allow users to select language and category of a joke and use Jinja2 to print the specified number of jokes from the selected category.

 ```python
 >>> import pyjokes